Cisco Houston

-Gilbert Vandine "Cisco" Houston (August 18, 1918 – April 29, 1961) was an American folk singer and songwriter, who is closely associated with Woody Guthrie due to their extensive history of recording together.
+Gilbert Vandine "Cisco" Houston (August 18, 1918 – April 29, 1961) was an American folk singer and songwriter, who is closely associated with Woody Guthrie due to their extensive history of traveling and recording together.

 Houston was a regular recording artist for Moses Asch's Folkways recording studio.
-He also performed with such folk/blues musicians as Lead Belly, Sonny Terry, Woody Guthrie and the Almanac Singers.
+He performed with folk/blues musicians Lead Belly, Sonny Terry, the Almanac Singers, Cynthia Gooding and others.

 Biography

 Early life

 Gilbert Vandine Houston was born in Wilmington, Delaware, United States, on August 18, 1918, the second of four children.
 His father, Adrian Moncure Houston, was a sheet-metal worker.
 The family moved to California while Houston was still young, and he attended school in Eagle Rock, California, a suburb of Los Angeles.

 During his school years, Houston began to play the guitar, having picked up an assortment of folk songs from his family.
 It is reported that Houston was regarded as highly intelligent during his time at school, despite the nystagmus that afflicted his eyesight, leaving him to rely heavily on peripheral vision.
 He learned primarily by memorizing what he heard in the classroom.
 Despite his difficulties, Houston came to be regarded as a well-read individual.